ekzhu/datasketch/README.md

-(Optional) If you have read the LSH Forest [paper](http://ilpubs.stanford.edu:8090/678/1/2005-14.pdf), and understand the data structure, you may want to customize another parameter for `MinHashLSHForest` - `l`, the number of prefix trees (or "LSH Trees" as in the paper) in the LSH Forest index.
+(Optional) If you have read the LSH Forest [paper](http://ilpubs.stanford.edu:8090/678/1/2005-14.pdf), and understand the data structure, you may want to customize another parameter for `MinHashLSHForest` -- `l`, the number of prefix trees (or "LSH Trees" as in the paper) in the LSH Forest index.
-Different from the paper, I choose to fix the number of LSH functions, in this case `num_perm`, and make the maximum depth of every prefix tree dependent on `num_perm` and `l`:
+Different from the paper, this implementation fixes the number of LSH functions, in this case `num_perm`, and makes the maximum depth of every prefix tree dependent on `num_perm` and `l`:
 ```python
 # The maximum depth of a prefix tree depends on num_perm and l